Navajo Nation Museum: Other activities

-The museum and its director Manuelito Wheeler (Navajo) have a great interest in reviving and preserving the Navajo language, and in making it accessible to a greater number of Navajos.
+The museum and its former director Manuelito Wheeler (Navajo) have a great interest in reviving and preserving the Navajo language, and in making it accessible to a greater number of Navajos.
 They worked with LucasFilm to create a Navajo-dubbed version of Star Wars: Episode IV – A New Hope; the project was completed in 2013.
 In 2015 they spent a full year collaborating with Pixar on a Navajo-language version of Finding Nemo.
 Great care was taken in selecting Navajo voice actors and in producing linguistically accurate dubbing.
 The film, Nemo Hádéést'íí, premiered in Albuquerque in 2016 and played in select cities throughout the southwest.
 It was very well received by Navajo audiences.

 Wheeler has presented academic lectures on Navajo subjects, including "Navajo Identity through Global Projects."
 Under his direction, the museum worked with world-renowned artist Ai Weiwei, partnering him with Navajo artist Bert Benally to create a site-specific installation piece in a remote canyon on the Navajo Nation.